Get a graduate degree

 - Core Requirements - 15 hours

 - Research.
 In addition to completing their course work, students must complete either a thesis or a research portfolio in a manner acceptable to the student's Advisory Committee.
-The thesis or research portfolio constitutes the student's research component and will be defended orally before the student's Advisory Committee.
+The thesis or research portfolio constitutes the student's research component and will be defended orally before the student's Research Advisory Committee.